mat-docs/mtap-docs/ReplayService/2019.2/docs/API.md

 | indentifier | The friendly name of the output session.
 See below for [identifier placeholders](#identifier-placeholders). | `{{identifier}} replay {{time yyMMddHHmmss}}` | Any string
 | version | Versioning number of the resulting session.
 Mainly used when `inheritSourceId` is also specified as true.
 Used only when set to greater than 0 | `0` | null, 0 or more
 | inheritSourceId | Whether the resulting session should have the same SessionId as the source session.
 More info can be found regarding [versioning in TAP API](https://github.com/McLarenAppliedTechnologies/mat.tap.query.api/blob/master/docs/SessionVersions.md) documentation. | `false` | true or false
+| label | Sets the label for the resulting session.
+Label is useful in [Influx Writer](../../../InfluxWriter/2019.1.0/docs/SeedData.md#influx-db-connections) for example.

 <br>